cakebatterandsprinkles/portfolio-gatsby/src/posts/02-numbers.md

 Central and South America (which is now Mexico, Belize, Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica, Ecuador, Chile) was home to 3 major ancient civilizations: The [Mayans](https://en.wikipedia.org/wiki/Maya_civilization), the [Aztecs](https://en.wikipedia.org/wiki/Aztecs) and the [Incas](https://en.wikipedia.org/wiki/Inca_Empire).

 The Mayans were not a unified society but a combination of twenty culturally similar, independent states.
 They had a writing system, which enabled them to build a highly developed society, built beautiful cities and temples using stones and metals, observed the skies and made themselves a calendar, was occupied with mathematics, astronomy, art, architecture, and had a political, military and religious order.
 Unfortunately, one of the materials they used for their writings was tree barks, and much of it was destroyed by the tropical climate.
 Most of the other cultural remnants were destroyed in the 1500s by the Spanish conquerors.
-(In fact, all three ancient civilizations of America shared the same faith.
+(In fact, all three ancient civilizations of America shared the same fate.
 They suffered from the attacks of Spanish conquerors and were devastated by the spread of smallpox.)

 **Ancient Mayan numerals**